locphattruong/locphattruong.github.io/content/news/icpr26/index.md

 ---
-title: A paper which is an extension of my Master's thesis has been accepted at ICPR’26.
-Looking forward to sharing it at Lyon, France 🇫🇷 🎉
+title: A paper, which is an extension of my Master's thesis, has been accepted at ICPR’26.
+Looking forward to sharing it at Lyon, France 🎉 and also exploring the city 🇫🇷
 summary:
 date: 2026-03-31